 Here are 5 tips for choosing and refining your niche:

 (1) Consult your own intuition, experience and data.

 It’s very unlikely that your mentor will identify your niche for you.
 It’s like that old song about walking “that lonesome valley” all by yourself.

 Nobody else can assess the fit between your style, your value proposition and your niche.
 When someone suggests a niche, chances are you’ll work to reach it.
 But often after a few weeks or months or years, you realize, “It’s just not for me.”

 And even the best mentors on the planet won’t know the ins and outs of every niche.
 After a few months of targeting a particular niche, you may discover they don’t want what you thought they did.

 For example, Liz St Jean is a well-trained leadership coach.
 She’s looking for ways to reach her target audience — people who want to make an impact in organizations where they work.
 They’re not entrepreneurs – they’re intrapreneurs.

 Liz realizes that most of her audience won’t recognize or relate to the term “intrapreneur.”
 Some organizations bestow this title from the top down, assigning projects and encouraging employees to feel empowered and take ownership.
 Liz takes the other view: she wants help people become intrapreneurs by proposing special projects to senior management.

-When Liz proposed the question, she got several suggestions.
+When Liz raised these question in a forum, she got several suggestions.
 Maybe use the term “change agent” instead of “intrapreneur.”
 Maybe focus on what she tells her clients: “Stop blaming the boss!
 Take the initiative to drive change.”

 For Liz to find her market and her message, she can start by storifying her problem.
 That’s a double-barreled world (well, I used to be an academic) meaning, “Find the underlying story.”